milesj/interweave/README.md

 > Attribute values and nodes must be returned from filter methods!

+> Returning `null` for a node will remove it from the DOM tree.

 ### HTML Parsing

 Interweave doesn't rely on an HTML parser for rendering HTML safely, instead, it uses the